Cracked heel

 • Visible lines and cracks along the skin

 The condition itself is not severe, but fissures increase the risk of infections.
 Cracked heels can be painful when pressure is applied to the heel when walking or standing.
 In some cases, heel fissures can bleed.
 If your cracks bleed, ask a pharmacist about bandages.
 If you experience pain in the heels for more than a few days, you should arrange for an appointment to see your GP.
-Your GP may refer to a podiatrist - this is a doctor who specialises in feet.
+Your GP may refer you to a podiatrist - this is a doctor who specialises in the care of feet.

 What causes cracked heels